 Have you wondered how to slice in Cricut Design Space?
 Or even what the slice tool does?
 Here’s a tutorial on how to splice.
 I am sharing this post as a part of the Cricut Ambassador Program.
 This post contains affiliate links, which will not cost you extra, but helps support this site and keep Cricut tutorials coming.

-Learning to splice images literally changed my Cricut crafting.
+Learning to slice images literally changed my Cricut crafting.
 It allows me to alter images to fit my specific project, even if they are images from Design Space or images that I have downloaded from The Hungry Jpeg (my favorite image and font resource!).
 I have been able to use a free image or an image included in my Access subscription to create an image that I otherwise may have had to purchase.

-Let’s jump in and talk about splicing!
+Let’s jump in and talk about slicing!

-What does splice do?
+What does slice do?

 How do I splice an image or font?